aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 **e2e tests**

+**Set up**
+We create e2e testing infrastructure with CDK.
+If you have never used it before, please check its [Getting started guide](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html).
+You need to run `cdk bootstrap` in the account and region you are going to run e2e tests.

 **Write**

 As mentioned in the previous section, tests are split into groups thanks to [jest-runner-groups](https://www.npmjs.com/package/jest-runner-groups) and therefore each test needs to be tagged properly by adding the following comments in the header of your unit test file: